benjisidi/haven/adventure-9-towards-the-duskspire.md

 A city in the trees lays splayed out a hundred feet beneath the player's feet.
 Preserved in the ice, the players can see winding paths, staircases sung into trees, great halls and huddles of smaller buildings connected by winding paths.
 The buildings have huge holes in them from where the Wyrm has swum through them

+### Scene 3.5: Elephant Graveyard

+This scene provides an explanation as to where all the wildlife have gone.
+Coming upon some of the tributaries of the river, the players find the remains of a herd of mammoth.
+It appears they drank from the stream and slowly died afterwards.
+Their skeletons are cracked and pitted as if attacked by acid.

 ### **Scene 4: Altitude Adventure**

 As the players begin the climb, the weather improves but it gets colder and the air gets thinner.
 They must make Con [13] saves to avoid  exhaustion.
 They come to a ravine, bridged by a rickety construction of mammoth bones.
 Clouds below hide a small ledge the PCs will hit if they fall, taking damage but not dying (1hp, incapacitated).
 Perception [16] reveals the *thud*.

 Crossing the ravine requires Acrobatics [13].
 If more than one person steps on the bridge, the ice at one end will begin to *crack*.
 3 people on the bridge breaks it.

+### Scene 4.5: Tix

+Tix is an adventurer from the Glittering Sands.
+They are a Leonin hoping to join the Dark Scarab, the Sultan's

 ### **Scene 5: Giants!**